- General Information

 The Engage, Empower, Elevate Grant was created by the City of Flagstaff Sustainability Section as a pilot program response to a twofold challenge in Flagstaff: the record high number of unsheltered community members and keeping Flagstaff litter free is an ongoing challenge.
 This grant will fund projects that provide employment opportunities to persons experiencing homelessness, or are at risk of homelessness, to abate litter in our community.

 The Engage, Empower, Elevate Grant is funded through the City of Flagstaff Sustainability Office and the Community Stewards Program.
-A grant of up to $30,000 is available for one project, and individuals, groups of individuals, community groups, educational groups, and not-for-profit organizations (501 C-3) whose projects are within Flagstaff city limits are eligible to apply.
+The City is seeking a registered community non-profit to provide social services to persons at risk of homelessness or experiencing homelessness to help address litter in the city.
+A grant of up to $30,000 is available from the city and serve as a subrecipient of an additional $30,000 from the Arizona Department of Housing grant funds for a total of $60,000 in year one.
+Individuals, groups of individuals, community groups, educational groups, and not-for-profit organizations (501 C-3) whose projects are within Flagstaff city limits are eligible to apply.
 The grant is awarded through a competitive process.
 Funds are one-time funds and not guaranteed to be allocated annually.

 Submit an Application